mumuteam-source/metacraft-code/README.md

 ### frontend scripts

-In addition to these template 721/20 contracts, we provide sample nftstore frontend script code.
+In addition to these template 721/20 contracts, we provide sample Metacraft frontend script code.

 ## Requirements